shivalingabaddipalli/shivalingabaddipalli.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Shivalinga Baddipalli.
-I am a curious researcher with strong interest to conduct scientific research and contribute to the growth of human knowledge.
+I am a curious researcher with a strong interest in conducting fundamental scientific research and contributing to the growth of human knowledge.
 I possess high persistence and adaptability in working through challenges and setbacks.
 I believe that “Sweat in practice is better than blood on the battlefield.

-Currently, I am looking for a PhD position in the broad domain of structural dynamics, earthquake and blast engineering.
-I am also interested in diversifying my research into new challenging areas of structural engineering to provide a safe, resilient, cost-effective, and sustainable solutions.
+Currently, I am looking for a Ph.D. position in the broad domain of structural dynamics, earthquake engineering, and blast engineering.
+I am also interested in diversifying my research into new challenging areas of structural engineering to provide an opportunity to contribute safe, resilient, cost-effective, and sustainable solutions

 ![Editing a markdown file for a talk](/images/DSC_0231.png){: .align-left width="360px"} ![Editing a markdown file for a talk](/images/DSC_0235.png){: .align-right width="360px"}